 In 1938, the Club sponsored the Boys Club at the YMCA.
-Under the leadership of Harry Huffnagle and his Boys Work Committee, their goal was to take 25 or more underprivileged boys off the city streets and give them protecting guidance and the own Charter and Bylaws.

-boys off the city streets and give them protecting guidance and the privileges of the YMCA.
-Known as the Rotary Buddy Club, it met once each month under the supervision of a counselor and operated under its \$20,000 for four
+Under the leadership of Harry Huffnagle and his Boys Work Committee, their goal was to take 25 or more underprivileged boys off the city streets and give them protecting guidance and the privileges of the YMCA.
+Known as the Rotary Buddy Club, it met once each month under the supervision of a counselor and operated under its own Charter and Bylaws.